MicrosoftDocs/azure-devops-docs/docs/report/dashboards/velocity-guidance.md

 ::: moniker range="azure-devops"

 You have a choice of Velocity charts: the in-context Velocity chart you access from a Backlogs page and the Velocity widget you add to a dashboard.
-With the velocity widget, you can quickly determine the following:
+With the velocity widget, you can quickly determine the following information:
 - Planned velocity
 - Actual (completed) velocity
 - Work completed later than planned
 - Amount of work not completed

 Both of these charts support visualizing team velocity for several sprints.
-The Velocity widget, however, supports the following configuration ooptions:
+The Velocity widget, however, supports the following configuration options:
 - Sum of [Effort, Story Points, or Size fields](../../boards/queries/query-numeric.md) or other supported numeric field assigned to backlog items.
 - Count of work items that appear on the backlog
 - Number of iterations